“You can take the girl out of Australia, but you can’t take Australia out of the girl.” – Jenny Gates

 How has storytelling played a role in what you do?

-I have always been telling stories through music and writing, but never formally pursued it.
-Then one day, someone called me a storyteller, and that’s when I made the leap.
-I really enjoy sharing the adventures in my journey through life, as well as telling tales about Australia, her people, places, culture and music, and my experiences living, working and leaving there.
+I have always been telling stories through music and writing, and then one day, someone called me a storyteller.
+That’s when I realised it was essential to what I do.
+I enjoy sharing the adventures and discoveries in my journey through life, as well as telling tales about Australia and my experiences living, working and leaving there.
 And as it turns out, people seem to like my Aussie accent, so that’s a bonus.

 What sort of editing is your primary expertise?